olcaytoturker/user-messaging-service/README.md

-## This project is an user messaging service written using NodeJs.
+## This project is an user messaging service written using NodeJs

 **Technologies used:**